Build a URL Shortener with Nitro on Cloudflare Pages

 Environment-specific configuration

-Redirect to the URL
+Redirecting to the Original URL

 ts